AlexMoreo/funnelling/README.md

 ```

 For example, the following command will produce the results for Fun(TAT) on the first random split
-of the RCV1/RCV2 dataset optimizing the _C_ parameter of the first-tier SVM classifier.
+of the RCV1/RCV2 dataset optimizing the _C_ parameter of the first-tier SVM classifiers.

 ```
 $> python polylingual_classification.py -d "../Datasets/RCV2/rcv1-2_nltk_trByLang1000_teByLang1000_processed_run0.pickle" -o ./results.csv --mode fun-tat --optimc